Am Abend aber desselbigen Sabbats, BWV 42: Readings and text

+Performances

-Bach led the Thomanerchor in the first performance on 8 April 1725.
-He performed the cantata again at least twice, on 1 April 1731 and either on 1 April 1742 or on 7 April 1743.
+Bach led the Thomanerchor in the first performance of the cantata on 8 April 1725.
+He performed it again at least twice, on 1 April 1731, as a printed textbook shows, and c.
+1742, per watermarks in an instrumental part.

 Music

 Structure and scoring

 Bach structured the cantata in seven movements, beginning with a Sinfonia.
 He may have intended to ease work for the choir after the busy holiday week.
-He scored the work for four vocal soloists (soprano (S), alto (A)tenor (T) and bass (B)), a four-part choir only in the closing chorale, and a Baroque instrumental ensemble of two oboes (Ob), bassoon (Fg), two violins (Vl), viola (Va), cello (Vc) and basso continuo.
+He scored the work for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir only in the closing chorale, and a Baroque instrumental ensemble of two oboes (Ob), bassoon (Fg), two violins (Vl), viola (Va), cello (Vc) and basso continuo (Bc).
 The duration of the cantata is given as 33 minutes.

 In the following table of the movements, the scoring, keys and time signatures are taken from Dürr's standard work Die Kantaten von Johann Sebastian Bach.
 The continuo, which plays throughout, is not shown.